AI Tools for Private Equity: A Decision Framework for Operating Partners

 Before evaluating any specific AI tool, run it through four questions.
 If a tool cannot produce satisfactory answers to all four, it does not belong in your portfolio.

 1. Does this tool replace a workflow or enhance it?
-This distinction matters enormously for adoption and ROI measurement.
-A tool that replaces a workflow entirely, say an automated deal screening system that replaces manual CIM review, requires a fundamentally different change management approach than a tool that enhances an existing workflow, like an AI copilot that helps analysts write investment committee memos faster.
-Replacement tools deliver higher ROI but face greater adoption resistance.
+This distinction matters for adoption and ROI measurement.
+A tool that replaces a workflow entirely -- an automated deal screening system that replaces manual CIM review -- requires different change management than one that helps analysts write IC memos faster.
+Replacement tools deliver higher ROI but people resist them more.
 Enhancement tools are easier to deploy but harder to measure.
-Know which you are buying before you sign the contract.
+Know which you are buying before you sign.

-2. What is the data sensitivity profile?
-Private equity operates on information asymmetry.
-Every piece of proprietary deal data, every portfolio company financial report, every LP communication represents a competitive advantage.
-Before any AI tool touches your data, you need clear answers about data retention policies, model training practices, and access controls.
-Does the vendor retain your data?
-Does your data improve their model for your competitors?
-Can you deploy the tool in a zero-retention environment?
-If the vendor cannot provide unambiguous answers, the tool is a liability regardless of its functionality.
+2. How sensitive is the data?
+PE operates on information asymmetry.
+Every piece of deal data, portfolio company financials, and LP communication is a competitive advantage.
+Before any AI tool touches your data, get clear answers: Does the vendor keep your data?
+Does your data train their model for competitors?
+Can you deploy it in a zero-retention environment where your data is never stored?
+If the vendor cannot answer clearly, the tool is a liability.

 3. Can you measure ROI within 90 days?
-AI tools that require twelve months to demonstrate value are AI tools that will never demonstrate value.
+AI tools that need twelve months to show value will never show value.
 The 90-day window forces discipline.
-If you cannot define a measurable success metric, assign it a baseline value, and track improvement within a single quarter, the tool's value proposition is either too vague or too dependent on conditions you cannot control.
-Good metrics include: hours saved per deal, reduction in time-to-IC-memo, increase in deals screened per week, or measurable improvement in portfolio reporting cycle time.
+If you cannot define a success metric, set a baseline, and track improvement within one quarter, the value proposition is too vague.
+Good metrics: hours saved per deal, reduction in time-to-IC-memo, deals screened per week, or improvement in reporting cycle time.

 4. Does this scale across portfolio companies?
-A tool that works brilliantly at one portfolio company but cannot be deployed at others is a point solution, not a platform investment.
-Operating partners should evaluate every AI tool through a portfolio lens.
-Can the same tool be configured for a healthcare portfolio company and a manufacturing portfolio company?
-Does the vendor support multi-tenant deployment?
-What is the marginal cost and effort of each additional deployment?
-The best AI investments for PE firms are those that create a reusable capability across the portfolio, compounding returns with each additional deployment.
+A tool that works at one portfolio company but cannot be deployed at others is a point solution, not a platform investment.
+Can it be configured for both a healthcare company and a manufacturing company?
+What is the cost and effort for each additional deployment?
+The best AI investments for PE firms create a reusable capability across the portfolio, compounding returns with each new deployment.

 Common AI Tool Categories for PE Firms